Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Solution 4 – Disconnect all USB devices

 Sometimes error 0x8020000f can appear due to your USB peripherals.
-We have all sorts of USB peripherals connected to our PCs, and sometimes these devices can interfere with the update process.
+We have all sorts of USB peripherals connected to our PCs, and sometimes these devices can interfere with theprocess.
 To fix the problem, it’s advised to disconnect all unnecessary USB devices from your PC.

-As a rule of thumb, you should just leave your mouse and keyboard connected and try to update again.
+As a rule of thumb, you should just leave your mouse and keyboard connected and try to article dedicated to fixing Windows Update error 0x8007139f if you are interested.again.
 Other devices such as Wi-Fi adapters can also cause this problem, so you might have to remove your Wi-Fi card and check if that helps.
+Here’s an

 Solution 5 – Run Disk Cleanup